Actual 45 mm size by Huguenin, Le Locle

-A couplet of heraldry blazons, of one representing the three Fir Trees of Olten and the other displaying the proud emblem colors of the canton of Solothurn.
+Nestled within victorious laurel branches for the champions, over the instruments of contest, and the heraldic shields of the venue, are a couplet of heraldry blazons.
+One representing the three Fir Trees of Olten and the other displaying the proud emblem colors of the canton of Solothurn.
 Laying upon a X-cross of sharpshooters’ guns, marked by the stock of past ages, the flintlock musket, and of present times, Perkussionsstutzer rifle.

 At the end of the 3rd century, a fortification was built at the bridgeheads.
 This fortress was abandoned in the 4th century, and later replaced by a larger castle, comparable to late Roman fortresses protecting crossings of the Aar at Solothurn and Brugg.

 The medieval settlement was built on the foundations of the Roman castle.
 It is first mentioned in 1201, as Oltun.
 It was in possession of the counts of Frohburg in the 13th century, passing to Kyburg in 1377 and to Habsburg in 1384.
 Olten passed under the administration of Basel in 1407, which invested in infrastructure, which was however destroyed in fires in 1411 and 1422.
 Basel lost interest in rebuilding the town again after the 1422 fire, and sold the settlement to Solothurn in 1426.